OUJI-CR 4-87B

 You are further instructed that [Defendant] was a juvenile when this crime was committed.
 The law regards juvenile offenders generally as having lesser moral culpability and greater capacity for change than adult offenders.
 An offender's youth matters in determining the appropriateness of the sentence in this case.

-You are therefore instructed to consider, in determining the proper sentence, whether the defendant's youth and youth-related characteristics, as well as any other aggravating and mitigating circumstances, and the nature of the crime, reflect the defendant's transient immaturity as a juvenile; or, on the other hand, irreparable corruption and permanent incorrigibility.
+You are therefore instructed to consider, in determining the proper sentence, the defendant's youth and youth-related characteristics, the nature of the crime committed, as well as any other circumstances that would justify imposing a higher or lower punishment,

 Committee Comments